titon/toolkit/docs/en/development/js/base.md

 Similar to native DOM events, the class layer has a system for dispatching callbacks at specific events called hooks.
-The difference between DOM events and hooks is that hooks are set as options through the class constructor or manually added through the `addHook()` method.
-When setting through options, any option that begins with `on`, is named after an event, and defines an anonymous function is considered a hook.
+The difference between DOM events and hooks is that hooks are set as options through the class constructor or manually added through the `addHook()` and `addHooks()` methods.
+When setting through options, any option that begins with `on`, is named after an event, and defines an anonymous function, is considered a hook.

 Now anytime `fireEvent()` is called, all attached hooks will also be triggered.